Aerostack

 Navin Sharma

-May 5, 20265 min read
+May 5, 2026 8 min read

 I counted.
-Eighteen config entries across 5 MCP servers.
-Five different API keys.
-Three different auth methods.
-Every time I set up a new machine or onboard someone, it takes 2 hours to get everything right.
+Eighteen config entries across 5 MCP servers, five different API keys, three different auth methods.
+Every time I set up a new machine or onboard someone, it takes a couple of hours to get everything right.
 One wrong key and the agent silently fails on half its tools.
+That number should tell you something.

 The Config Sprawl Problem